srihariprasad-r/docker-code/README.md

 ```

 When you execute docker with docker run command, it runs in attached mode, terminal will be running in foreground.
-Note adding '-d' argument before container will change this to detached mode.
+Note: adding '-d' argument before container will change this to detached mode.

 ```console
 $ docker run <#container-id>